AlexanderBartusch/CNP_project_final/readme.md

-**To reproduce the results run the given Python and R scripts in the given order:**
+# Content:

+This repository contains Python and R code scripts to reproduce the results of the manuscript titled "Human pressures intensify stoichiometrc nitrogen excess in flowing waters".

 # Required input data: